Heartbreakers (2001 film): Production

 The film was set in Palm Beach, Florida.
 Filming started in and around Los Angeles in late April 2000.
 By June 2000, filming moved to South Florida for sequences shot in Palm Beach, Miami and Florida Keys.
 Locations included The Breakers, The Glades, and Worth Avenue.
 According to the DVD commentary by director David Mirkin, only a few external shots were actually shot in Palm Beach, with the rest utilizing Los Angeles area locations as stand-ins.
 The film contains several references to The Beatles, including Sigourney Weaver singing a Russian folk version of "Back in the U.S.S.R." and the use of John Lennon's "Oh My Love" in several key scenes.

-Music
+Soundtrack

 John Debney composed the score, while Danny Elfman composed the Heartbreakers theme.

 Release

 The film opened at #1 in the U.S. box-office, earning $12.3 million on its opening weekend.
 It went on to gross a total of $57,756,408 worldwide.